ryan027151/ryan027151/README.md

 - 👋 Hi, I’m @ryan027151
 - 👀 I’m interested in Data Analysis, Machine Learning, and AI
-- 🌱 I learned Python and MySQL, I’m currently learning C++
+- 🌱 I learned Python and MySQL, C++.
+I hate JS
 - 💞️ I’m looking to collaborate on my Linkedin: linkedin.com/in/xuanting-lin-85985a215
 - 📫 How to reach me ryan027151@gmail.com